KenonBot/kenon-v1/README.md

 - run `node .`

 You'll need a MongoDB in order to run this bot.
 Paste it into every file that needs the connection.
+You also may need to re-fill the .jsons with the pictures, but that shouldn't be that hard.